ghc/ghc/docs/users_guide/glasgow_exts.rst

 ---------------------------------

 To help you get over the confidence barrier, try out this skeletal worked example.
-First cut and paste the two modules below into "Main.hs" and "Printf.hs":
+First cut and paste the two modules below into :file:`Main.hs` and :file:`Printf.hs`:

 ::